iluwatar/java-design-patterns/active-object/README.md

 ## Intent

 The Active Object design pattern provides a safe and reliable way to implement asynchronous behavior in concurrent systems.
 It achieves this by encapsulating tasks within objects that have their own thread and message queue.
 This separation keeps the main thread responsive and avoids issues like direct thread manipulation or shared state access.

 ## Explanation

-The class that implements the active object pattern will contain a self-synchronization mechanism without using ' synchronized' methods.
+The class that implements the active object pattern will contain a self-synchronization mechanism without using 'synchronized' methods.

 Real-world example

 > The Orcs are known for their wildness and untameable soul.
-It seems like they have their own thread of control based
-> on previous behavior.
+It seems like they have their own thread of control based on previous behavior.

 To implement a creature that has its own thread of control mechanism and expose its API only and not the execution itself, we can use the Active Object pattern.

 **Programmatic Example**